What Happens When You Dump Used Oil on the Ground

 The answer to how long oil stays in the ground is both simple and complicated.
 On the one hand, oil is a finite resource that will eventually be depleted.
 On the other hand, the rate at which it is being used currently is not sustainable and will lead to its depletion much sooner than if we were to use it more efficiently.

 In terms of an exact number, it is difficult to say how long oil will stay in the ground.
-This is because there are many factors that can affect how long oil reserves will last, such as technological advances and changes in demand.
+This is because many factors can affect how long oil reserves will last, such as technological advances and changes in demand.
 However, according to the U.S. Energy Information Administration’s International Energy Outlook 2019 report, global end-use energy consumption is projected to grow by about 1% per year through 2040.

 If this growth rate continues, then known petroleum resources would be sufficient to meet global demand for just over 40 years as of 2020.
 It should be noted that this estimate does not take into account any potential discoveries of new oil resources or changes in extraction methods that could occur over the next few decades.
 It also doesn’t consider climate change mitigation efforts that could reduce global energy demand growth (such as a switch to renewable energy sources).